superkabuki/threefive_is_SCTE35/cue.md

  |  >>>> cue.command.pts_time
  |  21695.740089
 ```
-### SCTE-35 data comes in a variety of formats. threefive3 handles many of the SCTE-35 formats.
+### SCTE-35 data comes in a variety of formats. threefive handles many of the SCTE-35 formats.

 * base64
 * bytes